ystia/yorc/doc/bootstrap.rst

-Similarly to the configuration of ``yorc server`` through environment variables described at :ref:`_yorc_config_section`, the bootstrap configuration can be provided through environment variables following the same naming rules, for example :
+Similarly to the configuration of ``yorc server`` through environment variables described at :ref:`_yorc_config_section`, the bootstrap configuration can be provided through environment variables following the same naming rules, for example:

   * ``YORC_ALIEN4CLOUD_PORT`` allows to define the Alien4Cloud port
   * ``YORC_INFRA_OPENSTACK_AUTH_URL`` allows to define the authentication URL of an OpenStack infrastructure.